YOU'VE EARNED FREE SHIPPING & GIFTS!

 This myth stems from the fact that soy contains phytoestrogens, which are plant compounds that can mimic the effects of estrogen in the body.
 The reality is that the evidence simply doesn't support this claim.
 A review of multiple studies found that soy products have no significant effect on testosterone levels in men.

 While soy does contain phytoestrogens, the amount found in soy is simply too small to have a significant impact on hormone levels.
 But it gets even better.
 Because consuming soy products has actually been shown to improve heart health, gut health, and much more.
-So remember, the next time you go out for sushi, don’t have to be afraid of the soy sauce.
+So remember, the next time you go out for sushi, you don’t have to be afraid of the soy sauce.

 While technically not a food, beer is made from grain, hops, yeast, and water.
 Another common myth is that beer, particularly dark beer, can lower testosterone levels.
 This myth likely stems from the fact that beer contains phytoestrogens from hops.
 However, the amount of phytoestrogens in beer is again too small to have a significant effect on testosterone levels. in fact, a study published in the journal Nutrition found that light beer consumption actually increased testosterone levels in men.